synyx/influx-mqtt/readme.md

 This should build and link the project, creating a single 'influx_mqtt' library.

-Building the code has been tested on OS X and Linux (Ubuntu 14.04LTS, 16.04LTS, Debian (stable).
+Building the code has been tested on OS X and Linux (Ubuntu 14.04LTS, 16.04LTS, Debian (stable), Raspbian).

+On Windows, use MinGW with the MSYS2 environment or similar.